dalejbarr/reading-lmem/docs/91_intro-to-R.md

     ```
     ##
     ##  --------------
-    ## In that flash of darkness he heard people saying - he was a failure - that R was beyond him.
+    ## Some people familiar with R describe it as a supercharged version of Microsoft's Excel spreadsheet software.
-    ##  Virginia Woolf
+    ##  Ashlee Vance
+    ##  in his article "Data Analysts Captivated by R's Power"
-    ##  To The Lighthouse
+    ##  The New York Times
-    ##  May 1927
+    ##  January 2009
     ##  --------------
     ##     \
     ##       \